decretist/Dissertation/Chapter4/chapter4.md

 Stylometric analysis of the frequencies of common words for the purpose of attributing authorship has had a number of notable successes.
-The validity of this approach for textual scholarship was firmly established by the work of Frederick Mosteller and David
+The validity of this approach for textual scholarship was firmly established by the work on the *Federalist Papers* by Frederick Mosteller and David L. Wallace.
-L. Wallace on the *Federalist Papers*.
 The authorship of 12 of the *Federalist Papers*, 49-57 and 62-63, had been disputed since the early 19th century, with competing claims advanced on behalf of Alexander Hamilton and James Madison.[^8] In 1944, Douglass Adair,